Fsiban/Final_Project/README.md

 ### Resources
 Your repository should include the following:

-- Python script for your analysis final-project-code.py
+- Python script for your analysis: final-project-code.py
-- Results figure/saved file mean_radius_distribution.png
+- Results figure/saved file: mean_radius_distribution.png
-- Dockerfile for your experiment Dockerfile
+- Dockerfile for your experiment: Dockerfile
-- runtime-instructions in a file named RUNME.md
+- runtime-instructions in a file named RUNME.md: RUNME.md

 -----